stanford-futuredata/ColBERT/README.md

 ### Preliminary results

+This is the initial working version of binarization in ColBERT, generalizing the recent [BPR](https://arxiv.org/abs/2106.00882) single-vector system.
+We plan to release the final version of compression as well as a full report on our findings in August 2021.

 Preliminary results show that compression can reduce embedding storage cost by up 16x for MS MARCO embeddings without significant performance degredation.
-Note that for end-to-end retrieval we currently do not alter the size of the FAISS index, though we are currently investigating techniques for compressing this as well.
-We plan to release a full report on our findings in August 2021.
+Note that for end-to-end retrieval we currently do not alter the size of the FAISS index, though we are working on releasing more aggressive forms of compression that replace the FAISS index as well.

 | # Bits per dim | MRR@10 | Recall@50 |
 |:--------------:|:------:|:---------:|